The LAPACK Interface

 Computes the generalized Schur factorization

-of a pair of real or complex by matrices , .
+of a pair of real or complex

 The optional arguments